-Because our mobile workforce applications are cloud-based, there is no requirement for our customers to download software to their two-way radios before beginning to use TeamConnect.
-We offer customers our TeamConnect service at a monthly price that we believe is competitive with the monthly price that they would pay for comparable services.
+Because our mobile workforce applications are cloud-based, there is no requirement for our customers to download software to their two-way radios before beginning to use DispatchPlus.
+We offer customers our DispatchPlus service at a competitive monthly price that we believe is more attractive than the price they would pay for comparable services and functionality from the large Tier 1 carriers.